bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 produces an R1 point, and then use it to define a point addition (ADD) which takes an R1 and R2 point as inputs, converts the R1 point to R3, and then executes ADD_core.
-Exposing these operations and the multiple representations helps save time during table precomputation and the multiexponentation by avoiding redundant computations.
+Exposing these operations and the multiple representations helps save time during table precomputation and multiexponentation by avoiding redundant computations.
 Conversion between point representations is straightforward.